sohonisaurabh/XT-Summit-Behavioral-Cloning-using-Deep-Learning/README.md

 ﻿# XT-Summit-2017 - Behavioral Cloning using Deep Learning

-  In this project, autonomous driving of a car around a cicular track is achieved using Deep Learning.
+  In this project, autonomous driving of a car around a circular track is achieved using Deep Learning.
 Car driving skill and nature of human(s) is recorded and a network is trained to clone this behavior.
-The car then uses predictions fron the trained network to drive autonomously.
+The car then uses predictions from the trained network to drive autonomously.

 Welcome to the world of Machine Learning!